Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_InfluxDBTimeSeries.md

     InfluxDB time series identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
-    Click this button to create a query.
-The *Create MySQL query* view is displayed, see [Create InfluxDB time series](#create-influxdb-time-series).
+    Click this button to create an InfluxDB time series.
+The *Create InfluxDB time series* view is displayed, see [Create InfluxDB time series](#create-influxdb-time-series).

 ## Create InfluxDB time series